KS5 Careers (Years 12 & 13)

 Careers guidance is a vital part of the sixth form experience at DSTC.
 Students have support from expert Form Tutors and subject teachers in making decisions about their future, whether they plan to go on to higher education, to an apprenticeship or out to work.

-In the Sixth Form students benefit from exceptional support in relation to their transition from school to Higher and Further Education through step-by-step advice and guidance through the UCAS application process, applying for higher and degree level apprenticeships, personal statement writing workshops, interview preparation and one-to-one sessions.
+During Post 16, our students benefit from exceptional support in relation to their transition from school to Higher and Further Education through step-by-step advice and guidance through the UCAS application process, applying for higher and degree level apprenticeships, personal statement writing workshops, interview preparation and one-to-one sessions.

 They also have access to high quality specialised guidance from qualified careers, university and apprenticeship advisors.
 Appointments can be made with a careers advisor from CXK.